Skn0tt/datapact/paper/paper.md

 It tracks data freshness, volume (), format (UUID, zip codes, ...) and summary statistics, and performs basic outlier detection.
 Compared to the other tools, BigEye seems to be the most lacking feature-wise.

-### Datafold

-Datafold is

-- Datafold
-  - in a dbt+PR-based workflow, datafold does monitoring + CI reporting on PRs
-  - connects to your database to alert on SQL-pulled scalars
-  - can be deployed On Prem

 Summary table: